Lex Luger: Spinal infarction

 On October 19, 2007, Luger suffered a nerve impingement in his neck that led to temporary paralysis.
-In an unconfirmed report it was stated that he underwent an intravenous antibiotic treatment and was expected to make a full recovery, though that was never an official prognosis.
 Nearly a month after his spinal stroke, Luger was still in a quadriplegic state, having no movement in either his arms or legs.
 In June 2008, Luger was said to be able to stand on his own for short periods and walk using a walker.
-In 2010, Luger stated in an interview that he was able to walk more comfortably, and was now able to drive.
 By 2014, Luger was using a wheelchair on a regular basis, though he was still able to walk short distances, and by 2021 became completely reliant on a wheelchair for mobility.
+However, by February 2025, after working with longtime friend Dallas Page in yoga rehabilitation, Luger was again able to stand from his wheelchair on his own.

 Other media

 On September 28, 2006, Luger appeared on Praise the Lord, the flagship talk program of the Trinity Broadcasting Network and declared himself a born-again Christian.
 In an interview conducted by guest host, one-time wrestling tag-team partner, and longtime friend Sting, Luger emotionally discussed the downward turn of his career and personal life—including the events surrounding Miss Elizabeth's death—and how it led to his Christian conversion.
 Luger credits Steve Baskin, the pastor of Western Hills Baptist Church in Kennesaw, Georgia, with pulling him from a terminal tailspin.
 The jail chaplain met Luger in early 2006.

 In 1990, Luger was a featured guest-star in Season 3 of the Superboy series in the episode "Mindscape".

 On November 20, 2012, Luger appeared on season 6, episode 15 of Hardcore Pawn, selling his ring robe for $3500 to Les Gold with the cash going to a charity.
-The Robe was later purchased by super fan Dave “Super Dave” Plaza.
+The Robe was later purchased by super fan Dave "Super Dave" Plaza.

 On August 13, 2013, Luger's memoir Wrestling with the Devil: The True Story of a World Champion Professional Wrestler – His Reign, Ruin, and Redemption, was released with the foreword written by Sting.

-On August 7, 2022, Lex was the subject of the Biography: WWE Legends.
+On August 7, 2022, Luger was the subject of an episode of Biography: WWE Legends.